March Forth Racial Healing and Reconciliation Holiday

 Christ-centered parades that celebrate ethnic diversity are certainly encouraged.

 Physically marching for racial healing and reconciliation would be counterproductive to initiating the inner reconciliation work required for unity.

-Traditionally, marching demonstrates requesting a change that is out of one’s control, this holiday inspires a personal commitment that one is already at liberty to make.
+Traditionally, marching demonstrates requesting a change that is out of the citizen’s control.
+However, this holiday inspires a personal commitment that one is already at liberty to make.

-As citizens, we do not need legislation to connect with others who are different from us.
+As citizens in America, we do not need legislation to connect with others who are different from us.

-Ethnic unity starts with people from various cultural backgrounds respecting one another.
+Ethnic unity starts when people from various cultural backgrounds respect one another.

 It All Started At Home